Neural Networks and (Virtual) Extended Formulations: Lower Bounds for Monotone and Input-Convex Neural Networks

+} This allows to construct $\mathcal{N}_p$ from $\mathcal{N}_{p-1}$ by the following operation.
+Each weight $w_{uv}^i$ of $v=v_p$ coming from an input neuron $u\in I$ is set to $w_{uv}^i - \gamma_u\geq0$.
+To make up for this change, one has to correct the weights from input neurons to neurons $v_q$ with $q>p$ to incorporate the term outside the maximum in \eqref{eq:newweights2}.
+More precisely, if $\widetilde{v}\coloneqq v_q$ is an out-neighbor of $v=v_p$ and $u\in I$ is an input neuron, then we need to update the weight $w_{u\widetilde{v}}^i$ to $w_{u\widetilde{v}}^i+w_{v\widetilde{v}}^i\gamma_u$.
+It is easy to verify that this weight update exactly recovers the missing term from \eqref{eq:newweights2} when computing $z_{\widetilde{v}}$.
+This might introduce new negative weights, but all of them are associated with arcs from input neurons to neurons in the topological order after~$p$.
+So, after doing this operation, we obtain an equivalent neural network $\mathcal{N}_p$ with only nonnegative weights associated with the neurons $v_1$ to $v_p$.

+We continue that way until we obtain $\mathcal{N}_{s-1}$, where the only weights that could potentially be negative are those between an input neuron and the output neuron $v_s$.
+We show that, in fact, these weights are nonnegative, too, and $\mathcal{N}_{s-1}$ is our desired monotone neural network computing $f$.

+To this end, we first show by induction on $p=1,\dots,s-1$ that for a negative unit vector $x=-e_j$ as input, each neuron $v=v_p$ outputs $z_v(-e_j)=0$.
+If $p=1$, then the only incoming edges of $v=v_1$ are coming from input neurons.
+Moreover, since we are inputting $-e_j$, only the $j$-th input neuron, call it $u$, propagates a nonzero value.
+By the choice of $\gamma_u$, there must be an index $i$ such that our updated weight $w_{uv}^i - \gamma_u$ is exactly zero, while it is nonnegative for all other indices.
+Therefore, upon input $-e_j$, the maximum expression evaluates to $0$, settling the induction start.
+For the induction step, observe that the very same argument applies, since by induction all previous neurons output zero upon input $-e_j$.

+As a consequence of the latter claim, we obtain that the output $z_{v_s}(-e_j)$ of $\mathcal{N}_{s-1}$ is precisely the negated weight from $u$ to $v_s$.
+Since $z_{v_s}(0)=0$, monotonicity of the final function implies that the output on $-e_j$ must be nonpositive, implying that the weight must be nonnegative, as claimed.
+Thus, we just showed that also the incoming weights of $v_s$ must be nonnegative in $\mathcal{N}_{s-1}$, implying that $\mathcal{N}_{s-1}$ is monotone. \end{proof}

+Observe that the support function $f_P$ of a polytope $P$ is monotone if and only if $P$ is contained in the nonnegative orthant $\R_{\geq0}^d$. \Cref{prop:inputconvex} implies that for the definition of $\mnnc(P)$ of a polytope $P\subseteq\R_{\geq0}^d$, it does not matter whether we use monotone or input-convex neural networks.

-The second proposition shows that small monotone neural networks imply small extended formulations of the epigraph.
-For a convex CPWL function, the \emph{epigraph} is the polyhedron $\epi(f)=\{(x,t)\in\R^n\times\R\mid t\geq f(x)\}$.
-The proposition is related to earlier works connecting the extension complexity to Boolean and arithmetic circuit complexity, see e.g.~\cite{fiorini2021strengthening,hrubevs2023shadows}.
+We now prove \Cref{thm:mnncbound} in two steps, represented by the next two propositions.
+The first proposition shows that small ICNNs imply small extended formulations of the epigraph.
+For a convex CPWL function, the \emph{epigraph} is the polyhedron $\epi(f)=\{(x,t)\in\R^d\times\R\mid t\geq f(x)\}$.
+The proposition is related to earlier works connecting the extension complexity to Boolean and arithmetic circuit complexity, see e.g., \citet{fiorini2021strengthening,hrubevs2023shadows}, and also the result by \citet{Goemans:2015} on using sorting networks for constructing an extended formulation of the permutahedron.
+A similar statement also appears in the paper introducing ICNNs, where \citet{amos2017input} prove that ICNN inference can be written as a linear program.